Irene’s – Where do you work?

 Irene’s – What do you feel the biggest mistake you’ve made, and how did you address it?

-Sarah – I try to match my talking in a session to the client, however, a couple times I feel I chatted too much.
-I began the next session saying, “I know we chatted a lot last time, today, I’m going to focus on treatment, if that’s okay with
+Sarah – I try to match my talking in a session to the client, however, a couple of times I feel I chatted too much.
+I began the next session saying, “I know we chatted a lot last time, today, I’m going to focus on treatment if that’s okay with

 Irene’s – Do you have any advice for new therapists?

 Sarah – Shoulders and hips.
 Know how to release medially rotated shoulders and protracted scapulae.
 Know how the pecs and scalenes are impacting and impacted.
 Know how the low back as affected by shortened hip-flexors and hamstrings.
 Know what a person’s occupation does to their body 8 hours a day, and what their hobbies (or lack thereof) do to them the other 8 hours.
 They might not know how (in what position) they sleep, but that’s the

 third 8 hours, and it also impacts pain management.